Tuesday, September 23, 2025

 Films not shown, special edition

 After seeing Oxana at the cinema, I also watched the documentary I am Femen on YouTube (in Germany, it doesn't seem to work in the UK).
-After that the youtube bots launched an effort to show me all sorts of former Soviet Union / Eastern European films with age restriction, so I am trying to keep track of the interesting things I am discovering here.
+After that the youtube bots launched an effort to show me all sorts of former Soviet Union / Eastern European films with age restriction, so I am trying to keep track of the interesting things and new countries I am discovering here.
 (Films from 2021 onwards I will also add to Films not shown.)

 Losing innocence in Alma Ata (Теряя невинность в Алма-Ате) - Kazakhstan 2010.
 The first Kazakh film I've ever seen, though most of the dialogue is in Russian.
 From female director Zhanna Issabayeva (Жанна Исабаева) this is a collection of 13 stories on sexual beginnings, all very cute and also educational, as I knew nothing about that part of the world.